biggyspender/ts-comparer-builder/README.md

-# Multi-level sorting with Array.sort using ts-comparer-builder
+## Multi-level sort with ts-comparer-builder

+ts-comparer-builder is an easy way of creating multi-level comparer functions that can be used in `Array.sort`

+### Example

 Given a (very simple) Date type